Have Questions? We have Answers.

 *Please refer to our GROWING SCHEDULE to see what produce is available when!

-Can I exchange items for others if I am on delivery?
+Can I exchange items for others if i don’t like what my box made?

 What Happens if I will be away one week?